 There are a number of important benefits that brands get from marketplaces:

 - Exposure to Millions of Customers: It’s been estimated that Amazon has close to 300 million active users worldwide, 65 million of which are Prime members.
-Equally important, more than half of US online consumers turn to Amazon for their first product searches.
-Amazon, eBay and Alibaba’s Tmall alone accounted for about $365 billion in sales worldwide in 2016, or 31% of all e-commerce.
+Equally important, 75% of US online consumers turn to Amazon for their first product searches.
+Amazon, eBay, and Alibaba’s Tmall alone accounted for about 57% of ecommerce sales in 2019.
 Selling on such marketplaces gives brands immediate exposure and access to millions of potential consumers.

 - Product Control: Since many brands will eventually find their way onto marketplaces through unauthorized sellers and forgeries, selling on marketplaces allows you to offer customers your own authentic products.